-Mobile device security has become a critical issue in the enterprise.
-47% of businesses do not encrypt sensitive data on open networks.
+Mobile data security has become a critical issue for enterprise businesses, in fact 47% of businesses do not encrypt sensitive data that's transferred on open networks.

 What is Enterprise Mobility Security